av1d/WindowStreamer/README.md

 After configuring everything, run browser.py if you are trying to stream HTML content or websites.
 If you are only streaming an application, edit then run stream.sh

-Close its browser window to exit browser.py
+Close the browser window to exit browser.py

 ## License